kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/migrate-loadbalancer-iolb-to-octavia/guide.en-gb.md

 /// details | **Replace**

-Replace an existing [LoadBalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) to a [Public Cloud LoadBalancer](/links/public-cloud/load-balancer) involves to modify the existing service and change the loadbalancer class from 'iolb' to 'octavia'.
+Replace an existing [LoadBalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) to a [Public Cloud LoadBalancer](/links/public-cloud/load-balancer) involves to modify the existing service and change the loadbalancer class from `iolb` to `octavia`.
 This will lead to Kubernetes reconciling the loadbalancer class by deleting the old one and create a new loadbalancer.

-At this time you can perform a DNS switch using the new public IP.
+Once the new Load Balancer delivered, you can perform a DNS switch using the new public IP.

 > [!warning]
 >
 > Please note that during the deletion and creation process, your service will not be accessible.
 >
 > You can reduce this impact by lowering your DNS TTL duration, please refer to [this dedicated section](#perform-a-dns-switch).
+>

 ### Step 1 - Edit your Service to change the LoadBalancer class to 'octavia'

+> [!warning]
+>
+> The old LoadBalancer and its IP address will be deleted **permanently**, making services unreachable.
+Perform the DNS switch immediately with the new provided IP.
+>

 ```yaml
 annotations:
   loadbalancer.ovhcloud.com/class: "octavia" // not required for clusters running kubernetes versions >= 1.31, you can just remove the annotation.
 ```

-### Step 2 - Apply the change
+Apply the service update using:

-> [!warning]
->
-> The old LoadBalancer and IP will be deleted **permanently**, making services unreachable.
-Perform the DNS switch immediately with the new IP.
->

 ```yaml
 kubectl apply -f your-service-manifest.yaml